I had braces on my upper teeth three times. Count them. One. Two. Three.

 We all do.

 Karen (not her real name) admitted to single handedly destroying her marriage with passive aggressive coldness, destructive words, and disrespect of the worst kind.
 After her husband walked away from the marriage, she had a Holy Spirit moment and realized what she had done.
-Karen’s heart softened and she vowed never be that woman again.
+Karen’s heart softened and she vowed never to be that woman again.

 She immersed herself in Bible study and began to pray for her ex-husband even though the marriage was over.
 Karen took on the beautiful holy glow of a woman who knew she was totally forgiven and completely loved by God.
 Miraculously, her ex-husband saw the change, and the marriage was restored!